Is it difficult to switch from petrol or diesel to an electric car?

 Because range is 230-320 miles & charging on Tesla superchargers is easy, good value and very fast, long or very long journeys are no problem in a Model 3.
 London to inverness would be 4x 15 min charge stops on a roughly 11 hour drive during which time you can do a toilet stop and grab a coffee (or watch Netflix in the car!).

 It’s also worth bearing in mind that although the Model 3 can’t (yet) drive itself the autopilot and optional FSD features can already manage most motorway drives with full supervision.
 In future updates and with planned changes in UK law from 2021 there will come a time when your Model 3 will be able to drive you on the motorway sections with no supervision.
+While original UK plans envisaged self driving at speeds of up to 70mph initial plans are now for use in

 Even a trip to Europe is no problem.
 In fact the furthest a Model 3 has travelled in 24 hrs is over 1,700 miles in Germany..just short of London to Moscow in terms of distance.